PAAN-Projects/JALPAN/README.md

     ```

 - ### Run server

+    After opening the venv shell
-    run the dev server to see the frontend at `localhost:8000`
+    run the dev server to see the frontend at `localhost:8000` and the app routes will be listed

     ```shell
     py ./jalpan/manage.py runserver